 - Topical applications and pain patches such as:

 - Capsaicin (Zostrix cream, Qutenza pain patch)

-Non-steroidal anti-inflammatory drugs block the production of inflammatory chemicals and reduce swelling, inflammation and pain from osteoarthritis.
-NSAIDs do not prevent progression of disease or joint damage.
+Non-steroidal anti-inflammatory drugs block the production of inflammatory chemicals and reduce swelling, inflammation, and pain from osteoarthritis.
+NSAIDs do not prevent the progression of the disease or joint damage.
 Anti-inflammatory drugs used for osteoarthritis include:

 - Ibuprofen (Advil, Motrin)